PinkHood-xv/salat/README.md

 - Use `./salat --help` for complete options
 - Test with provided sample logs

-## 📄 License
+## License

-SALAT v2 is designed for educational and professional SOC analysis purposes.
+SALAT is designed for educational and professional SOC analysis purposes.

 ---

-**SALAT v2** - Professional SOC Analysis Made Simple 🛡️# salat
+**SALAT** - Professional SOC Analysis Made Simple